Sweetwater High School (Texas): Athletics

+Volleyball, Cross Country, Football, Basketball, Powerlifting, Golf, Tennis, Track, Baseball, Soccer and Softball.

-Sweetwater High School's football teams play in the Mustang Bowl, built in the 1930s by the Civilian Conservation Corps.
+Sweetwater High School's Mustangs Football teams play in the Mustang Bowl, built in the 1930s by the Civilian Conservation Corps.
+The Mustang Bowl opened for its first game against the Brownwood Lions on September 15, 1939.

 Sweetwater's football tradition has produced 690 wins, fourth-most all-time in Texas class 3A rankings.